RakuyoKit/JSONPreview/README.md

 ## Features

+> In version `1.3.0`, we removed the diagonal swipe feature.
+Now if a JSON row is not displayed open, it will be displayed folded instead of going beyond the screen.
+If you wish to use this feature, please use version [1.2.3](https://github.com/rakuyoMo/JSONPreview/releases/tag/1.2.3)

 - [x] Supports **formatting** to display JSON data.
 - [x] Supports **highlighting** JSON data, with multiple color and font configuration options.
 - [x] Provides **fold** and **expand** features for `Array` and `Object`.